featherweight-design/feather/README.md

 A boilerplate repo template for frontend applications built using [Create React App](https://github.com/facebook/create-react-app) and [TypeScript](https://www.typescriptlang.org/) with configurations for [Eslint](https://eslint.org/), [TSlint](https://palantir.github.io/tslint/), [Prettier](https://prettier.io/), [Jest](https://jestjs.io/), [Testing Library](https://testing-library.com/), and [Cypress](https://www.cypress.io/).

+Though the documentation in this repo is specific to this boilerplate project, it can be used as a guideline for a new project as well, but should be updated to match the specific approach of that application.

 ## Installation

 Clone the repository: